This post may contain affiliate links for your convenience. As an Amazon Associate, A Personal Organizer, LLC earns from qualifying purchases.

 3. Divide this total by the number of days worked – if you work 25 days a month, divide this monthly total by 25.

 4. The result (the monthly total divided by the number of working days) is the cost of a day’s work.
-This value is the minimum you need to “charge” to cover your expenses and any amount above that number is your profit.
+This value is the minimum you need to “charge” to cover your expenses, and any amount above that number is your profit.

-To help you create your spreadsheet, below are common expenses in a Professional Organizer Business.
+To help you create your spreadsheet, below are common everyday expenses in a Professional Organizer Business.
 You can also download a handy spreadsheet to help you get started now!

 Professional Organizing Business – Common Expenses: